 Department of Labor Hosts FMLA Webinar

-June 25, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+June 25, 2012 by Robin Maril, Senior Legislative Counsel

 The Department of Labor (DOL) will host a free webinar on June 27 at 2 p.m.
 EDT covering the Family and Medical Leave Act (FMLA) and policy developments that impact LGBT parents.
 The webinar will help workers and employers understand leave coverage and eligibility.
 DOL has also prepared a 16-page booklet addressing common questions about the leave.